-Create a rule in a security group
+Create a security group rule

 You can:

-- bulk add rules from a file - prepare a file in the format
+- bulk add rules from a file — prepare a

-You can also copy rules from one security group to another, to do this, copy the security group.
+You can also copy rules from one security group to another; to do this, copy the security group.

-Control Panel
+Control panel

 OpenStack CLI